ShivrajRajasekaran/ODD2023-WT-Ex-07-CSS/README.md

 # Ex-07-CSS
 Ex-07-CSS
 ### AIM :
-Using CSS media queries, modify the webpage's color scheme with the following requirements:
+1.Using CSS media queries, modify the webpage's color scheme with the following requirements:

-Default Color Scheme: Background color: Light gray (#f4f4f4) Text color: Dark gray (#333) Link color: Blue (#007bff) Small Screen Adaptation (Max-width: 600px):
+2.Default Color Scheme: Background color: Light gray (#f4f4f4) Text color: Dark gray (#333) Link color: Blue (#007bff) Small Screen Adaptation (Max-width: 600px):

-Change the background color to dark gray (#333) Change the text color to light gray (#f4f4f4) Change the link color to light green (#28a745)
+3.Change the background color to dark gray (#333) Change the text color to light gray (#f4f4f4) Change the link color to light green (#28a745)

 ### Dark Mode Preference:

 If the user has set their device to dark mode, override the above styles with the following: Background color: Black (#000) Text color: White (#fff) Link color: Cyan (#17a2b8)

 ### DESIGN STEPS: 7(i):
-# step 1:
+# STEP 1:
 Start Define the document type as HTML.

-# step 2:
+# STEP 2:
 Open the HTML structure with the necessary head and body sections.
 In the head section, set the title of the webpage and define the styles for the webpage.
 The styles include: -->Default color scheme for the webpage. -->Adaptations for small screen sizes. -->Adaptations for users who prefer a dark color scheme.

-# step 3:
+# STEP 3:
 In the body section, create a division with the text “Saveetha Engineering College”.
 Also in the body section, create a list with links to the SEC Home Page, My Camnu, and GitHub.

-# step 4:
+# STEP 4:
 Close the HTML structure.

 ## CODE: 7 (i):